shaoguangleo/difx-whole-repo/master_tags/DiFX-2.7/sites/Haystack/ehtc/Readme-Cycle7.txt

 # identify roots:
 roots=`ls */$target*` ; echo $roots

-# if you are not sure about which scans to calibrate
+# if you are not sure about which scans to calibrate with which stations...
-# with which stations with...try this:
-for r in $roots; do fourfit -pt -c $ers.bare -b A? $expn/$r ; done
+for r in $roots; do fourfit -pt -c $ers.bare -b A? $r ; done
-# if these are insufficient, and you add more scans, make sure (after polconversion)
+# if you need to add more scans, make sure (after polconversion) that the
-# that the jobs variable reflects ALL scans (to be deleted at the end).
+# jobs variable reflects ALL scans (to be deleted at the end).

 # For each root run est_manual_phases.py, but set -s argument
 # with a different comma-sep list of single letter station codes